 Best Practices

-1. Use CMD for default commands that users might want to override.
+CMDfor default commands that users might want to override. - Use

 Conclusion